pavan1303/MHR_classification/README.md

 **3.4 Deployment on AWS**

-* Hosted the Flask API on an AWS EC2 instance.
+* Deployed the Flask API using AWS Elastic Beanstalk.

-* Configured AWS S3 for storing model artifacts.

-* Set up an Nginx reverse proxy for handling requests.
+* Automated deployments using AWS CodePipeline.

 ## **4. Installation & Setup**